owise1/ic-js/docs/conventions.md

 # IC Conventions

-IC is so flexible it'd be a good idea to have some conventions.
+The ic format is simple to use and extremely flexible so it's a good idea to have some conventions.
+Conventions will be global to the extent that we can agree on things.
+But more than likely they will be regional, local and communal, "dialectical" and goal dependent.
+You dont need an international body when you already have the mind.

 Here are a few ideas.

 ## Lowercase